-Do I need to complete any work in advance of the Summer School?
+Do I need to complete any work in advance of the Enterprise and the Environment Summer School?

-We will provide you with a recommended reading list before the course.
-The materials within this are not mandatory but are given to help underpin your learning.
+Students are provided with a recommended reading list before the programme.
+The materials within this are not mandatory but are given to help underpin learning.

 Who attends the programme?